lizmat/ParaSeq/README.md

 ### stats

 A `List` of `ParaStats` objects that were produced, in the order that they were produced.
 Note that due to the asynchronous nature of stats production and processing, this may be incomplete at any given time.

-### stop-after

-Int or False.
-Returns `False` if there is **no limit** on the number of values that can be delivered.
-Otherwise returns the maximum number of values that will be delivered.

-Can also be called as a mutator if an `Int` value is specified (or `False` to inhibit any resul constraint).
-When used as a mutator, Returns the invocant for easier chaining.

 ### stopped